 Rat poisoning symptoms can take from several hours to a couple of days to start presenting themselves.
 This will depend on your body mass, the amount of rat poison you’ve ingested, and the potency of the poison itself.

-This lack of immediate symptoms is why the first thing you might and should notice is if you find problems with the rat poison container.
-For example, you might notice that the rat poison container in your kitchen has spilled and potentially contaminated your food.
-Or, you might notice that your child or pet has moved some of the furniture behind which you had placed rat poison and might have reached it and consumed it.
+This lack of immediate symptoms is why the first thing you might (and should) notice is a problem with the rat poison container.
+For example, you might notice that the rat poison container in your kitchen has spilled and could have potentially contaminated your food.
+Or, you might notice that your child or pet has moved some furniture which had rat poison behind it.
+So, they might have had access to the poison and might have ingested it.